-Unsure of how to properly dispose of your waste?
+Still unsure of how to properly dispose of your waste?
 Use our 'Where Does My Waste Go?' tool and we'll tell you all your disposal options!
+Visit www.aquatera.ca/services/waste-wizard.

-For more information visit www.aquatera.ca/services/wheredoesmywastego or email us at solidwaste@aquatera.ca.
+For more information on garbage, please email us at solidwaste@aquatera.ca.